Ouranosinc/pavics-sdi/docs/source/dev/geoserver.rst

 Before you begin
 ================

-It's advised that you create a ``Workspace``.
-For more information on Workspaces and the data structure of GeoServer, refer to the `GeoServer Online Documentation <http://docs.geoserver.org/stable/en/user/data/webadmin/workspaces.html>`_.
+We strongly encourage that you create a ``Workspace``.
+For more information on Workspaces and the data structure of GeoServer, refer to the official `GeoServer Online Documentation <http://docs.geoserver.org/stable/en/user/data/webadmin/workspaces.html>`_.

 Adding data to GeoServer
 ========================

 There are two possible methods for loading data sets into a store in GeoServer: using SCP/SSH or with QGIS GeoServer Explorer.
 Both require write access credentials to the GeoServer Administrator panel.
 Employing SCP/SSH is a more manual method and the ???

 The SCP/SSH method
 ------------------